exploring self-realization, sacred personhood, and full humanity

 May I share with you something about this seemingly universal fear of being alone?
 It’s associated with many other fears: the fear of not having someone to share the daily tasks of running a household; the fear of becoming ill with no one around; the fear of entering a state of depression during the holidays or birthdays with no one near.
 All these, and many more, are deemed to be worse than cohabiting with someone whom, in your heart of hearts, you don’t really love.

-But what if Life requires you to be alone, and you refuse the lesson?
+But what if Life is requiring you to be alone, and you refuse the lesson?

 Henrik Ibsen, Peer Gynt, 1867: "What's a man's first duty?
 The answer is brief: to be himself."